the greener way to go

-A natural burial means returning human remains as directly as possible to the earth.
-By using minimal resources and restoring the natural landscape, this simple process provides a gentle farewell and a valuable, meaningful legacy.
+A restoration burial combines the natural return of human remains to the earth with a practical plan to restore the environment.
+By using minimal resources and funding restoration of the natural landscape, this simple process provides a gentle farewell and a valuable, meaningful legacy.

 Return to the earth

-Non-embalmed remains are contained within a biodegradable coffin or shroud and buried at the minimum legal depth to promote natural decomposition.
+Non-embalmed remains are contained within a biodegradable coffin or shroud and buried at the minimum legal depth.
+This promotes natural decomposition and nutrient reuptake.

 Part of nature

-For every Earth Funeral we hold, we fund the equivalent of about one acre of memorial trees.
+The environmental cost of every Earth Funeral is offset many times over by memorial plantings and bush restoration.
 There are around 160,000 deaths in Australia every year.
 Imagine the impact if every funeral contributed in this way.

-Building a national network of stand-alone natural burial grounds
+Building a national network of Restoration Burial Grounds

-In South Australia, we have begun working with partners to identify the ideal site for the State's first stand-alone natural burial ground, and, in readiness, we've established the legal Trust that will operate and administer the facilities.
-We have also been consulting with State government on the inclusion of natural burial grounds within proposed public open spaces and parks.
+In South Australia, we have identified potential sites and begun the assessment processes needed to establish the State's first stand-alone Restoration Burial Ground.
+We have also engaged with the State government and environmental partners on the inclusion of Restoration Burial Grounds within proposed public open spaces and parks.

-In Victoria, we are partnered with Odonata—a local biodiversity and conservation fund.
-Together, we’re exploring donor land options for our first metropolitan natural burial ground in Melbourne.
-It’s thanks to collaborations like these that we’re moving towards making authentic natural burials a real possibility for Australians all over the country.
+It’s thanks to collaborations like these that we're moving towards making authentic restoration burial a real possibility for Australians all over the country.

 Creating a living memorial

-Every natural burial and funeral has the potential to do a lot of good for the environment.
-Each one will fund the planting of native greenery, restore around an acre of a wildlife corridor, secure land that is valuable for biodiversity, or support work to save endangered species.
-Some plantings will occur at the burial ground itself, but most will be at other locations where restoration work will make the most difference.
-Family and friends will be invited to participate in annual tree planting events to become directly involved in the creation of living memorials.
+Some plantings will occur at the burial grounds, but most will be at other locations where restoration work will make the most difference.
+Family and friends will be invited to participate in tree planting events to become directly involved in the creation of living memorials.